-Late elementary takes my kids around two hours.
+Late elementary kids work around two hours a day.
 We still sit down together for reading, writing, and math.
 The kids curl up and read history, study science, and create art.

 My time spent with the kids actually remains about the same because late elementary children are beginning to read to learn.
 I assign books to read, stories to write, and experiments to be done independently.